LinkKit/slate/source/index.html.md

 --------- | -----------
-any | any of child rules may match for condition to be true all | all of child rules must match for condition to be true facts.header | define a header to match against operator | how to compare fact against value, currently supports: "equals" value | string value to compare facts against
+any | any of child rules may match for condition to be true all | all of child rules must match for condition to be true fact.header | define a header to match against operator | how to compare fact against value, currently supports: "equals" value | string value to compare facts against